-CAB LA is formulated as a sterile white to slightly colored suspension containing 400 mg/2mL of CAB LA for administration by intramuscular (IM).
-The product is packaged in a 3 mL vials.
-Each vial is for single use containing a nominal fill of 2mL (400 mg), and does not require dilution prior to administration.
-CAB LA injectable suspension is to be stored at 2 degrees celsius to 30 degrees celsius ($2^{\circ} \text{ C} - 30^{\circ} \text{ C}$), do not freeze.
+CAB LA is formulated as a sterile white to slightly colored suspension containing 200 mg/mL of CAB LA for administration by intramuscular (IM).
+The product is packaged in a glass vial.
+Each vial is for single use containing a nominal fill of 2mL (400 mg) or 3mL (600 mg), and does not require dilution prior to administration.
+CAB LA injectable suspension is to be stored up to 30 degrees Celsius (30° C), do not freeze.